Dr. Darnisa Amante-Jackson is a renowned cultural advocate, change maven, and expert in organizational transformation.

 D-suite

-In her current capacity as founder, president, and CEO of DEEP and DCCP, Dr. Amante-Jackson collaborates with districts, district-leaders, school level leaders, institutions of higher learning, non-profits, corporations, and boards to embed organizational cultures that deepen diversity, elevate equity, bolster belonging, and increase inclusion.
+In her current capacity as founder, president, and CEO of DEEP and DCCP, Dr. Amante-Jackson collaborates with districts, district-leaders, school level leaders, institutions of higher learning, non-profits, corporations, and boards to embed organizational cultures that deepen diversity and bolster belonging.
 Whether in the classroom, boardroom, or conference room, she has helped to establish cultures built on a common foundation of respect, accountability, and value.

 In addition to her motivational keynotes and overseeing the delivery of unparalleled service provided by either of her two highly requested companies, Dr. Amante-Jackson’s true gift lies in her ability to build capacity where none previously existed by bridging the divide between seemingly disparate interest groups and firmly establishing the need for shared decision-making to achieve common goals and to establish a sense of ownership among all stakeholders.